gogainda/customwrapper/README.md

 IMPORTANT
 =====
-There is no translation rather then russian, so to get it work with you language you should add translation files
+There is no translation rather then russian, so to get it works with your language you should add translation files

 en.js, en_dlg.js ( for english language)

+How?
+See source code